Microlearning

 As a Replacement for eLearning: While it may be tempting to replace all eLearning with microlearning, it will not work when there is a lot of content requiring detailed explanations.
 In such cases, microlearning cannot be used as a standalone solution but can be very effective when used as part of a blended approach.
 It can also be used to supplement your existing eLearning program.

-To Train on Complex Content: When your training program deals with complex content or content that’s highly technical, microlearning cannot be a standalone solution, but can be used to reinforce formal learning.
+To Train on Complex Content: When your training program deals with complex content or content that’s highly technical, microlearning cannot be a standalone solution but can be used to reinforce formal learning

 To Gain Mastery Over a Topic: Mastery requires in-depth study, practice, and a lot of time.
-For instance, training on a new software or leadership skills cannot happen overnight.
+For instance, training on new software or leadership skills cannot happen overnight.
 It requires opportunities to practice, which is why watching a 5-minute micro video or listening to a podcast is not enough.
 The more in-depth the learning, the less appropriate microlearning is.

 So, How do you Decide When to Use Microlearning?